-America must face its energy challenges now and to do so, we must fully understand why energy prices are so volatile.
+America must face its energy challenges now and to do so, we must fully understand why America needs a comprehensive energy policy.

-- In 1974- our last “oil shock”- the United States imported less than 25 percent of its oil.
-Today, we import over 42 percent.
+- In 1974 - our last “oil shock”- the United States imported less than 25 percent of its oil.
+Today, we import about 33 percent, the lowest level since 1985.

-- The majority of our foreign oil comes from unfriendly or unstable nations, nearly 70 percent.
+- The about two-thirds of our foreign oil comes from unfriendly or unstable nations.

-- Growing economies in China and India are using more energy.
+- Growing economies in China and India are using more energy, increasing the demand which can increase prices.

-No source of energy, not oil, coal, or electric, can be relied on absolutely.
+But no source of energy, not oil, coal, or natural gas, can be relied on absolutely.
 In order to provide security, both national and financial, we must diversify our supplies.
 If one underperforms or cannot meet its production requirements, the effect on the energy supply is not as severe.

 Understanding the problem is the easy part, but solutions will not come quickly.
 Now is the time to lay a foundation for energy independence.
-There are steps we can take as a nation to decrease our dependence on foreign oil, find cleaner energy sources, and make more sources renewable.
+There are steps we can take as a nation to decrease our dependence on foreign oil, find cleaner energy sources, and increase production from renewable sources.

 Since coming to Congress, I have supported: